ZEISS-PiWeb/PiWeb-Formplots/docs/Plots/Line.md

 #### Description

 The line plot displays deviations from a straight line in both positive and negative direction.
+The line plot data can also be displayed as roughness plot.

 #### Points